-The Major Repairs Allowance, calculated by the Government, has been used as a proxy for depreciation in line with Government guidance.
+Council dwelling buildings are depreciation on a straight line basis using their 1st of April valuation and over their estimated useful lives in line with Government guidance.
 The most recent valuation of the housing stock estimated the remaining useful lives of individual dwellings at between 50 and 100 years.
-Use of the Major Repairs Allowance in lieu of a calculation based on the estimated useful lives of the dwellings has no material impact on the accounts.
 Land is not depreciated because it has an indefinite useful life.